 Julian Hawthorne points out profound differences between his father and Ralph Waldo Emerson but concludes that, in their lives and their writing, “together they met the needs of nearly all that is worthy in human nature” (ch.
 4).

-Literary works and sacred texts are usually available in a variety of editions.
+a and sacred texts are usually available in a variety of editions.
 Your list of works cited will specify which edition you are using, and your in-text citation will usually consist of a page number from the edition you consulted (see item 24).
 When possible, give enough information — such as book parts, play divisions, or line numbers — so that readers can locate the cited passage in any edition of the work (see items 25–27).24.
 Literary work without parts or line numbers Many literary works, such as most short stories and many novels and plays, do not have parts or line numbers.
 In such cases, simply cite the page number.

 At the end of Kate Chopin’s “The Story of an Hour,” Mrs. Mallard drops dead upon learning that her husband is alive.
 In the final irony of the story, doctors report that she has died of a “joy that kills” (25).